 Having a recorded power file from a training paddle or race can give your coach greater insights into your physical capabilities.
 A 2 hour paddle at 200 watts is very different from a 2 hour paddle at 150 watts.
 Now your coach can have a better understanding of your training and see the details of each paddle as though he/she was right there with you.

 Compatible with blades from most manufacturers including, but not limited to, Bracsa, Turbo, Galasport, Legend and Jantex

 Manufactured with a stainless steel lever locking shaft clamp (selected for its corrosion resistance) and 5cm of length adjustment

 As you paddle your Power, Power Balance (left stroke vs. right stroke power distribution) and Cadence (stroke-rate) will be displayed in real-time on any compatible ANT+ display, updated every second.

 Garmin Forerunner 310XT, 910XT, 920XT; Garmin EDGE500, EDGE510, EDGE520; Suunto Ambit2 (S); Samsung Galaxy S3, S4, S5 & S6 and many, many more.

-How can you improve the efficiency of your technique?
-Viewing your stroke profiles - power, pushing hand force & pulling hand force at 50 samples a second - will give you an insight into how to get more out of every stroke.
+View your stroke profiles - power, pushing hand force & pulling hand force during each stroke - at 50 samples a second.

 Imbalances in power and imbalances in hand forces between the left and right strokes highlight weaknesses or an improper paddle offset.
 Symmetry is important for compatibility with other athletes in a team boat, and it is the key to achieving a smoother boat run.
 High Speed Data will uncover whether any imbalances exist.